 Main Ave. and 13th Street were filled with storefronts for grocers, clothiers, dry goods retailers, furniture makers, banks, professional offices, drug stores, saloons, and specialty shops.
 The downtown evolved as the decades passed to include early department stores such as J.C.
 Penney, Gambles, and a Ben Franklin store; also present were cafes, bars, bakeries, hardware stores, pool halls, modern groceries, three movie theaters, and an opera house.

 Crete’s first newspaper, the “Saline County Post,” printed its first issue on May 5, 1871.
 As many as a dozen papers were active in town in the late 19th and early 20th century.
-The current family-owned, “The Crete News,” first published in 1908, traces its roots to these predecessors.
+The current, “The Crete News,” first published in 1908, traces its roots to these predecessors.

 Public school classes were first taught in Crete in 1866, with the school district created in 1868.
 The early Doane Academy started in 1871 and three elementary school buildings were constructed in city wards in 1873.
 After an early frame building was used, a new high school was built in 1888 along 11th Street near Linden Ave.
 That initial campus is now Crete Elementary School with buildings dating from 1943, 1957 and 1994.